 The NCAA's Inconsistent Transfer Rule

-Kansas transfer Quentin Grimes didn’t have to sit out this season at Houston.
-Kentucky transfer Quade Green only sat out the spring semester after transferring to Washington in the middle of the season.
-Both of these players were former McDonald’s All-Americans.
+Kansas transfer Quentin Grimes didn't have to sit out that same season at Houston.
+Kentucky transfer Quade Green only sat out the spring semester after transferring to Washington in the middle of that season.
+Both of these players were former McDonald's All-Americans.
 Both were allowed to play right away at their new school.

 So why not Quinerly?
 Was it because of past allegations?
 Was it simply because the NCAA didn't want to do it?